Tarsiciosh/EssentialFeed/NOTES.md

-- repeat similar steps as the previous tests [`FeedImageDataLoaderCacheDecorator.loadImageData` delivers decoratee result (either success or failure)] [extract `FeedImageDataLoaderSpy` into a shared scope to remove duplication]
+- repeat similar steps as the previous tests [`FeedImageDataLoaderCacheDecorator.loadImageData` delivers decoratee result (either success or failure)] [extract `FeedImageDataLoaderSpy` into a shared scope to remove duplication] [extract `FeedImageDataLoader` test helpers into a shared protocol extension to remove duplication]
 ```